ana-cozma/blog/content/posts/get-tls-details-bash-script/index.md

 ## Using Curl and a Bash script to loop through a list of URLs

 We can take this a step further and create a script that will accept a list of URLs, loop through them and output the information we need.
-And you can achieve this by following the steps below:
+You can achieve this by following the steps below:

 **1. Create the file:**